 – Local SW-facing slopes get too much sun

-- No tree skiing in poor visibility
+– No tree skiing nearby when visibility is poor

-- Not much for non-skiers to do
+– Not much for non-skiers to do.

 On the Three Valleys' side of the resort, a ridge approximately 5 kms long separates Les Menuires and its neighbour St Martin de Belleville from Meribel.
 From Roc du Fer (2290m) at the northern end above St Martin, to Col de la Chambre (2850m) at the southern end above Les Menuires, over 50 pistes and plenty of off-piste runs criss-cross the mountainside and decend nearly 1000m to the valley floor below.
 This should be a vast winter sports paradise for skiers of all standards, and in good conditions it is.
 But the southern end above Les Menuires mostly faces South West and this means it often gets too much sun, leading to icy pistes first thing in the morning, and slushy ones in the late afternoon.
 Towards the end of the season, despite the impressive battery of snow guns, some bare patches usually appear lower down, and although the pistes remain skiable, by Easter they often resemble thin ribbons of snow surrounded by grass and rocks.

 Some visitors regard this as a price that is well worth paying for the delight of skiing in sunshine and relaxing in mountain restaurants that are natural sun-traps.
 But skiers who prize snow-quality above all else, should either focus on the highest and least South-facing of these slopes (generally those around the Col De la Chambre at 2850m) or cross over to the other side of Les Menuires.